TeachBooks/mirror_mude_book/book/optimization/taxonomy.md

 * maximize the annual production ($\text{Max}_{n,d} P_{\text{unit}}$)
 * minimize the annual maintenance cost ($\text{Min}_{n,d}nC_m$)

-these are single objective problems.
+These are single objective problems.
 However, if we consider both objectives at once, we are talking of a multi-objective problem!

 ## Constrained vs Unconstrained problems